analysiscenter/batchflow/docs/intro/dataset.rst

 `drop_last` - whether to skip the last batch if it has fewer items (for instance, if a dataset contains 10 items and the batch size is 3, then there will 3 batches of 3 items and the 4th batch with just 1 item.
 The last batch will be skipped if `drop_last=True`).
 See :meth:`API for more details <dataset.DatasetIndex.next_batch>`.

+`bar` - whether to show a tqdm bar.

 Custom batch class
 ------------------
 You can also define a new :doc:`batch class <batch>` with custom action methods to process your specific data.